Fujifilm X-M5 Review

 These images were captured using a Fujifilm X-M5 with non-final firmware so image quality may vary from that produced with final firmware.

-With its compact size, refined handling and an array of advanced features, the Fujifilm X-M5 seems a capable and attractive camera for photographers and content creators alike.
-Its blend of stills and video functionality, combined with user-friendly features like direct file transfer and a Vlog mode, make it an appealing choice, especially given its competitive starting price.
+With its compact size, APS-C format sensor, refined handling and an array of advanced features, the Fujifilm X-M5 is a capable and attractive camera for some photographers and content creators alike.
+Its blend of stills and video functionality, combined with user-friendly features like direct file transfer and a Vlog mode, and its excellent image quality, make it an appealing choice, especially given its competitive starting price.

-Doubtless, its lack of a viewfinder will be a stumbling block for some, and other may wish for in-body image stabilisation, but the X-M5 offers plenty of creative possibilities for those looking to step up their photography or video game.
+Doubtless, its lack of a viewfinder is a stumbling block for some, and others may wish for in-body image stabilisation, but the X-M5 offers plenty of creative possibilities for those looking to step up their photography or video game.
 Those moving up from a smartphone are likely to be unphased by not having a viewfinder, but experienced photographers wishing for a small, light camera to carry everywhere may think twice.
+While having that second thought, if you can stomach the £500 / $600 price difference, take a look at the Fujifilm X-T50 which at 123.8 x 84 x4 8.8 mm and 438g is still very small and light but has a 40Mp sensor and a viewfinder albeit at greater cost.
+If the X-T50 is too pricy, the 26MP X-T30 II is still available and has plenty to offer.